1992-1997

 zkm portrait gallery

-Being the first to explore the IWKA factory’s spaces creates a genuinely utopian situation for a designer.
+Being the first to explore the IWKA factory’s spaces created a genuinely utopian situation for a designer.
 There were no constraints other than those imposed by the physicalities of the building itself.
 There were no references or guiding principles other than the demand that each project add to the concept of the Media Museum as a whole and respect or highlight the character of the given architecture.
 Even in terms of content, everything was open for exploration and imagination.
 So, the idea of an electronic media mirror popped into our minds.
 We would lay out a space with an elliptical core containing an array of camera-monitor combinations, each portraying the visitor in real-time.
 Each set-up manipulates the captured image through an increasingly elaborate video-processing component.
 The first filter, for instance, would produce a portrait in black and white, whereas the last one displaces the visitor in an entirely different environment using blue screen technology.
 Such a series of transforming self-portraits would alienate someone passing by, implicitly offering insight into the history of media technology and image manipulation.

 Another ellipse provided a contextual background for each camera position, encapsulating the media mirror.
 If you turned your back to the core of monitors in the center, you would see a visualization of media history from the early days of photography until examples of contemporary media art to date laid out on the outer wall.
 On the one hand, this sandwich of manipulated self-portraits at the core of the space and the cascade of media-historical icons at the outer shell would present a relevant introduction to a museum that focuses on the conceptual, cultural, and mental dimensions of media technology.